Incompleteusern/dotfiles/README.md

 - Add screenshot functionality
 - Configs for desktop
   - Configure hyprland similar to flick0 for now
-    - Set up
-      - open firefox, terminal and discord on join
-      - exec-once dunst, waybar
-    - Visual
-        - catppuccin mocha
-    - Keybinds
+    - Wallpaper script time!!!!
-      - open kitty: SUPER T
-      - rofi -show run: SUPER TAB
   - Configure Waybar based off flick0
+    - Make a custom script to check for arch updates
-    - Wifi/Network, Clock, Volume, Battery, Expand (Emoji, Screenshot, Language)
+    - Wifi/Network (rofi-wifi-menu), Clock, Volume, Battery, Expand (Emoji, Screenshot, Language)
+        - Do CSS
     - Wayspaces on the left
+        - Do CSS
     - MPR player in the middle: use flick0 then eventually integrate with spotify
+        - Not a priority
   - Configure Dunst
   - Rofi-emoji, Rofi-wifi-menu + merge active prs, Make a rofi language gui since why not
+      - Configure Rofi (scary)
 - Screensharing, App Launchers, App Clients, Color Pickers
-- Rest of Desktop
+    - aka Configure Rest of Desktop
 - Prism Launcher
-- Use XDG Desktop Portal?
+- Decide whether to use XDG Desktop Portal?
 - Man
 - zsh + ohmyzsh,
-- Customize firefox
+- Customize firefox + fork mozilla?
-- Go through general preference
+- Go through general preference :SOB:
 - Add disk encryption
   - Do this in February when wifi-adapter is natively supported by udev
-- Configure swww with script; AI gen might be fun
+- AI gen might be fun for wall paper

 # Installation